All Episodes

 After school, after cleaning house all day, pick up the kids, take them to soccer practice, take them home, feed them, and then watch TV with them or whatever and so forth.

-Uh that he would be a better dad to their kids than their own worthless husbands were.
+I mean, these were the women that we were told just loved Bill Clinton, that he would be a better dad to their kids than their own worthless husbands were.

 That's how they were portrayed.

-There's no and then, of course, we have this sycophant guy in the Washington Post once Clinton's out there Catalina Island off the uh off the coast of San Diego, and writing about how Clinton's staying at some hotel out there, walking around the grounds crackling the power crackling in his jeans.
+Clinton's out there Catalina Island off the coast of San Diego and writing about how Clinton's staying at some hotel out there, walking around the grounds, crackling the power, crackling in his jeans.

-That's why we don't believe this story about Mark Warner getting out for that re but Rush, what about the pain, suffering to his family and children?
+That's why we don't believe this story about Mark Warner getting out for that reason.

 Whether there's music or not, doesn't matter.

-Uh, and then and then, yeah, this is a way actually getting your wife into politics because in order for her get payback for putting up with all this, she gets her own Senate seat.
+And then, yeah, this is a way actually getting your wife into politics because in order for her to get payback for putting up with all this, she gets her own Senate seat, even if she has to move to New York for it.

-This is all, this is all in the handbook.
+This is all in the handbook.

 You want to hear something funny?

-This this is from the Brownsville, Texas Herald.
+This is from the Brownsville, Texas Herald.

 It was a while later that the stunt, which was a photo shoot, was abruptly met by federal agents.

-The elephant never made landfall into Mexico, but I'll tell you something, he could have made 15 laps back and forth, but no one showed up, said Raj Peter Bukta, former star on the NBC show The Apprentice, a Republican candidate for the 13th District U.S. House of Representatives seat in eastern Pennsylvania.
+Said Raj Peter Bakhta, former star on the NBC show The Apprentice, a Republican candidate for the 13th District U.S. House of Representatives seat in eastern Pennsylvania.

-In Brownsville, he said he witnessed a half dozen men swim under one of the international bridges with complete immunity, which in turn prompted him to take the immigration issue to the next level.
+In Brownsville, he said he witnessed a half-dozen men swim under one of the international bridges with complete immunity, which in turn prompted him to take the immigration issue to the next level.

 He decided to see if he could get an elephant accompanied by a six-piece mariachi band across the river.

-laughter laughter An elephant with a mariachi band.
+An elephant with a mariachi band.

 I'm desperately trying to regain composure here.

-According to his website, he is in favor of sensible immigration reform, supports a border fence, local law enforcement assistance, blah, blah, blah, blah, blah.
+According to his website, he is in favor of sensible immigration reform, supports a border fence, local law enforcement assistance, blah, To my surprise, the band played on, the elephants splashed away, and nobody showed up to stop them.

 I'm astounded.

-The elephants came from Shrine Circuses, said James Plunkett, who produces the circus.
+The elephants came from shrine circuses, said James Plunkett, who produces the circus.

-They arrived in Brownsville on Monday, were scheduled to be on their way to May Bank on Tuesday afternoon.
+They arrived in Brownsville on Monday, were scheduled to be on their way to Maybank on Tuesday afternoon.

 They had to be sprayed for ticks later.

-What a great trick.
+My gosh, what a great trick.

 Back here in just a second.